MattKevan/uxlift/_topics/effective-collaboration-how-to-design-work-sessions-that-work.md

 ---
 title: 'Effective Collaboration: How to Design Work Sessions that Work'
-intro: Collaboration sounds great—until someone schedules another aimless “brainstorming” meeting.
+description: Collaboration sounds great—until someone schedules another aimless “brainstorming” meeting.
 Bringing diverse people together can unleash their collective powers, but it takes more than a white board and Post-its.
 link: https://www.uxbooth.com/articles/effective-collaboration/